A Frustratingly Simple Yet Highly Effective Attack Baseline: Over 90% Success Rate Against the Strong Black-box Models of GPT-4.5/4o/o1: Experiments

 \subsection{Setup}

-We provide the experimental settings and competitive baselines below, with more details in the Appendix. \\ \textbf{Victim black-box models and datasets.} We evaluate three leading commercial multimodal large models: GPT-4.5, GPT-4o, o1, Claude-3.5-sonnet, Claude-3.7-sonnet, and Gemini-2.0-flash/thinking~\cite{gemini}.
+We provide the experimental settings and strong baselines below, with more details in the Appendix.

+\textbf{Victim Black-box Models and Datasets.} We evaluate three leading commercial black-box multimodal large language model families: GPT-4.5, GPT-4o, o1, Claude-3.5-sonnet, Claude-3.7-sonnet, and Gemini-2.0-flash/thinking~\cite{gemini}.
 We use the {\em NIPS 2017 Adversarial Attacks and Defenses Competition}~\cite{nips-2017-defense-against-adversarial-attack} dataset.
 Following~\cite{dong2023robust}, we sample 100 images and resize them to $224\times224$ pixels.
-For enhanced statistical reliability, we then conduct evaluations on 1K images for the comparison with competitive methods in Sec.~\ref{sec:main_exp} in the Appendix.
+For enhanced statistical reliability, we then conduct evaluations on 1K images for the comparison with competitive methods in Sec.~\ref{IN-1K} of the Appendix.
+Our source-target image training pairs are randomly sampled.